-For the Unity of the Trade Union Movemen
+For the Unity of the Trade Union Movement

-front to the capitalist class.
-And when the class stands up against it means not only an economic but also a political struggle.
+when the class stands up against class, it means not only an economic but also a political struggle.

 The conference recognized the significance of this struggle.
-It did not remain within the narrow bounds of the economic struggle, but declared war against the danger of new wars as one of the praliminary conditions of unity, new wars however belong to the very nature of capitalist conditions.
+It did not remain within the narrow bounds of the economic struggle, but declared war against the danger of new wars as one of the preliminary conditions of unity, new wars however belong to the very nature of capitalist conditions.

-These clevan million workers how ever not only found a common lang page, but they also gave certain or ganisatory foundations to co-operation in the interest of the realization of aims they had set memselves.
-When the organized masses of workers of the two strongest trade union organizations of the world join in trying to reach an aim which at first sight appears a very modest one-the unity of the international labor movement-this represents a force which must be taken seriously.
-The Anglo-Russian advisory committee is not yet organized, but it is already among many milions of workers, the most popular organization in the We shall see how those people who can see no further than the end of their nose into the depths of international movement, will be able to resist this alliance, those who inions can have no significance in he west European labor movement. ment can give the international labor movement not only 61/2 million organ ized, closely allied workers, but another trule-these 61⁄2 million workers are in the possession of power, they have the power literally in their hands.
+These eleven million workers however not only found a common language, but they also gave certain organizatory foundations to co-operation in the interest of the realization of the aims they had set memselves.
+When the organized masses of workers of the two strongest trade union organizations of the world join in trying to reach an aim which at first sight appears a very modest onethe unity of the international labor movement-this represents a force which must be taken seriously.
+The Anglo-Russian advisory committee is not yet organized, but it is already, among many milions of workers, the most popular organization in the We shall see how those people who can see no further than the end of their nose into the depths of the bourgeois press has raised such the international movement, will be front to the capitalist class.
+And unions can have no significance in the west European labor movement.
+Our firmly united trade union movement can give the international labor movement not only 61/2 million organized, classly allied workers, but saother true-thase 61/2 million workers are in the possession of power, they have the power literally in their

-In the scales of the struggle tween labor and capital, every thousand workers is of importance.
+In the scales of the struggle between labor and capital, every thousand workers is of importance.
 And wherever there are three workers, we must go and organize them so that none remain unorganized.
 This is how we must regard the tasks of the international labor movement and our duties in the struggle against cap-